“You guys make being healthy easy!” — Nicole, Frenchtown, NJ

+Tinicum CSA is owned and operated by Bucks County native John Crooke.
 John grew up sharing the chores with his brothers on his parents’ dairy farm.
-He enjoys waking up early, drinking yerba mate, and preparing tasty meals with friends.
-His interest in vegetable farming began at Cornell University, where he co-managed the student farm at Dilmun Hill.
+He enjoys waking up early, drinking yerba mate, and preparing tasty meals with his wife, Amanda, and his daughter, Althea.
+He also enjoys in-depth conversations about Tolkien’s Middle-Earth and 90s era Star Trek.
+His interest in organic vegetable farming began at Cornell University, where he co-managed the student farm at Dilmun Hill.
 He is a returned Peace Corps Volunteer from Paraguay, where he worked for three years in Agricultural Extension and Corps Member Coordination.
-Although he misses Paraguay, John is excited to be back in Bucks County and farming in Tinicum!
+John especially enjoys the edible results of vegetable farming and is excited to share this abundance with the community.

-Together, John and Stefan have a shared vision for Tinicum CSA.
 We believe there are four essential elements of Tinicum CSA.
 First, we insist that what we do must be good for the members who participate in our CSA.
 We believe that what we grow is healthy, nourishing, and a good value for a full season of produce.
-Second, we commit to leaving the land on which we farm in better growing condition than the way we received it.
+Second, we commit to leaving the land on which we farm in even better growing condition than the way we received it.
 Third, we are determined that our efforts on the farm should afford us a dignified quality of life.
 And finally, as responsible citizens of the local community, we intend to do right by our neighbors, other local businesses, and the community.

 We feel fortunate to be farming the fertile bottomland soil of the Schneiderwind farm which overlooks the scenic Delaware River, immediately across the bridge from Frenchtown, NJ.
 Over the years this land has evolved to support different kinds of production.
 In the past, Walter Schneiderwind grew primarily sweet corn and cut flowers here, and more recently, his son Craig manages the property and the Schneiderwind Farm & Nursery.
 These days the farm features a diversity of their own and local: annual and perennial flowers, landscape plants, honey, farm fresh eggs, maple syrup, produce, and seasonal items such as pumpkins and Christmas trees.
 We’re pleased to be working side-by-side with Craig to strengthen the tapestry of local agriculture in the Bucks County & Hunterdon County region.